GabrieleSanetti/Easy-Sync-Shopify-Danea/README.md

 - **Rule Management**: Set rules per-product or per-category (fixed weight vs variable weight) with specific size ranges (e.g., EU sizes 8 to 31).
 - **Intelligent Rounding**: Built-in math parsing and European locale parsing (`72,50` to `72.50`), with automatic rounding to the nearest integer.
 - **Shopify CSV Generation**: Instantly generate Shopify-compatible CSV files ready for bulk import, automatically updating variants, prices, and stock levels.
+- **Sheets Mapping**: Columns mapping of the excel main sheet to shopify csv template or set fixed value on specific columns.
+- **Setting Import/Export**: Settings import and export to use the application on different devices.

 ---